Skip to content

 Ranger opens your browser to log in.
 Authorize the CLI, and it stores your credentials securely.

-If you’re setting up in CI, pass a token directly: ranger start <token>.
-See the CI Quickstart for details.
+If you’re setting up in CI, pass a token directly: ranger setup [token].
+You can get one from your Ranger Dashboard.

 Ranger uses Playwright’s Chromium to run browser verifications.
 We require a specific version.
 If that version isn’t available, you’ll see: